Sirpur Lake: Restoration

 The potential of the lake as a significant bird habitat was recognized by the Holkars of Indore.
 In early 1980s, Bhalu Mondhe, a renowned photographer and artist of Indore, now a Padmashri awardee, started restoring the lake, first individually and later joined by his friends, most notably, Abhilash Khandekar.
 Mondhe and Khandekar co-founded an NGO in 1992, The Nature Volunteers, primarily to restore the lake's ecology and develop it as an ideal birding site.

 As the lake was restored, it became the home to many avian species and started attracting migratory birds, including ruddy shelduck, which migrates from Mongolia and Siberia for wintering at Sirpur.
 A total of around 130 species are listed in the book, The Birds of Sirpur.

 IBA status

 The lake was recognized by BirdLife International as one of the 19 important bird areas (IBAs) of Madhya Pradesh in 2015.

 Another IBA near Indore is Yashwant Sagar, which was also declared a Ramsar site in August, 2022.

 Nature Knowledge Centre (Interpretation Centre)

 An interpretation center is being established with an outlay of Rs.2.5 crores for educating the people and the visitors about the ecology of Sirpur lake, nearby wetlands, Malwa, Madhya Pradesh and Central India.

 Ramsar Recognition

 In July, 2022, the Sirpur wetland was declared a Ramsar site.

+Indore received accreditation under the Ramsar Convention's Wetland City Accreditation Scheme alongside Udaipur, making it one of India's first two Ramsar Wetland Cities.